 Categories

 “It’s so exciting… I can’t say how exciting it is you’re here!
 Tell me, who is this David Bowie everyone’s talking about?
 I feel like I’m about 100!
 It’s like when my father asked me, ‘Who is this Bing Crosby?’
 The House of Lords used to be full of country specialists like experts in bees or men who loved linen.
 They used to give the most marvellous speeches.
 Each generation must do something.
 It would be great to write this down.”
 Later, “Gardens should have vistas, don’t you think?
 They need focal points; you need to walk for an hour to a place of discovery.
 Capability Brown and Repton knew how to do it.”

 In latter years, there were memorable times to be had at The Wildfowler Inn, Greyabbey.
 Those long, languid lunches.
 “Portavogie scampi?
 I’ll have the same as you.
 And a glass of white wine please.
 We can have sticky toffee pudding after.”
-Dorinda would don her yellow high viz jacket, pulling the look off with considerable aplomb.
+Dorinda would don her yellow high viz jacket, pulling the distinctive look off with considerable aplomb.
 Her eyesight failing, she would claim, “It helps people see me in Tesco in Newtownards!”
 Much later, balmy summer afternoons in the sheltered courtyard of Killyvolgan House would stretch long into the evening.
 There was Darjeeling and more laughter.
 Those were the days.
 Halcyon days by the shore.
 Days that will linger forever.
-On that last evening at Killyvolgan, Dorinda pondered, “Who’s left who cares about architectural heritage?”
+On that last evening at Killyvolgan, Dorinda pondered, “Is there anyone left who cares about architectural heritage?”

+Categories